energydrink9/functional-data-grid/README.md

 [![npm version](https://badge.fury.io/js/functional-data-grid.svg)](https://badge.fury.io/js/functional-data-grid)

 This is a library made with React and React-Virtualized for creating rich data grids with filtering, sorting, grouping and aggregates computation.
 It supports virtualization, and so it can handle very large amounts of data.
-It features also locked columns, custom renderers, multi-column headers and columns resize.
+It features also locked columns, custom renderers, multi-column headers, columns resize and variable rows height.
 Filtering, sorting, grouping and aggregates computation are done client-side.

 Functional Data Grid is written in functional programming style with ES2016 and Flow.